javascripter/react-native-web-log-box/README.md

 ## Setup

 `react-native-web-log-box` works across Web, iOS and Android.
-Expo projects (Managed and Bare Workflow) are also support. ed.
+Expo projects (Managed and Bare Workflow) are also supported.

 When targeting iOS and Android, React Native's native implementation is used.